wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.6 =
+* [Note] As we mentioned earlier, we've been working on streamlining and cleaning up our source code.
+It's incredible how layers of code can deposit on top of each other, until they form a thick layer that prevents developers from seeing clearly what's happening.
+It was time to apply some virtual citric acid to descale our code.
+If you're using any kind of server caching functionality, please make sure to clear your cache before opening a support request.
+Also, do not hesitate to reach out to us if you notice any strange or unusual behaviors.
+* [New] You can now download the geolocation map as a PDF file or PNG image.
+Thank you, Steve, for suggesting this feature!
+* [New] You can now exclude pageviews by content type, like 404, taxonomy, search, etc. Thank you, [victor50g](https://wordpress.org/support/topic/suggestion-enable-filtering-on-content-404/).
+* [Update] Deprecated the 'direction' filter, which was a leftover from over 5 years ago, when we used our old interface.
+* [Fix] The cron job to archive old records was not firing as expected under certain circumstances.
+* [Fix] Charts did not render correctly, if no data was available for that specific view.

 = 4.7.5.3 =
 * [New] For those who can't manage to automatically update their local copy of our premium add-ons, we've added a link to manually download the zip file.
 You'll find it under the Plugins screen, once you've entered and saved the corresponding license key under Slimstat > Add-ons.
 * [Update] The [Update Checker](https://github.com/YahnisElsts/plugin-update-checker) library has been updated to version 4.4.